-COMMANDS IN DETAIL
+COMMANDS (RENDER PASSES) IN DETAIL

 Commands may also consist of more elements called subcommands.
 Subcommands are either scene commands, or directives for groups.
-They are inserted into the main command string, and are separated by periods (.).
+They are inserted into the main command string, and are separated by dots (.).
 They are inserted right after the layer type.
 Here is an example of a command that contains subcommands (underscored for emphasis):

 BTY.BG.MULTIPLIER2.bgColor255,255,255.AA6.Airplane